 Before you begin replacing the old blade with a new jigsaw blade, there are a few important things to keep in mind:

-NOTE: If the blade of your jigsaw was recently used, allow it to cool down completely before handling.
+If the jigsaw was just used, wait for the blade to cool down before handling it.

 Step 1: Access The Blade